Updated July 10, 2023

 Tax accounting is a system followed by companies or businesses to recognize taxation-related duties based on certain accounting methods governed by the internal revenue code.

 Tax accounting is a branch of accounting that deals with preparing and assessing financial statements and subsequent reporting for tax purposes.
-It can be used by corporates, small businesses, partnerships, individuals, etc. However, it is important to know that tax accounting does not fulfill general purposes.
+It can be used by corporates, small businesses, partnerships, individuals, etc. However, knowing that it does not fulfill general purposes is important.
 Hence, companies also need to practice the use of financial accounting required for internal assessment and management.

 Examples of Tax Accounting